 An intermediate condition is that of musing, when an individual intentionally begins a train of thought but with the intent of relinquishing conscious control and, in essence, allowing the DMN to take over the progression of the thought train.
 This is what happens when one “calls on the muses,” often specifically for help in a creative artistic process.

 Research has revealed much about the functions of the DMNs individual components.
 These functions include motivational and emotional processing, self-referential mental activity (e.g. what kind of person am I), the analysis of the beliefs, desires and intentions of others, recollection of prior personal experience, and imagination of the future.

 At the heart of the Default Mode Network’s functionality is memory, which is fundamentally designed not for recollecting moments, but for its ability to imagine the future based on past experience.
 Without this ability, creativity in any form would not be possible.

-Glanside & The Default Mode Network.
+Glanside and the Default Mode Network

 The objective of Glanside creative techniques is to allow the mind to wander freely, through the use of the Default Mode Network, but then coordinate ideas generated from this process in such a way that they can create answers to creative questions being posed.

 Glanside techniques are specifically designed to allow the Default Mode Network to follow a train of creative thought, setting a rough structure for thought, but allowing the nature of the complex linking of the components of the DMN to mix memory into creative ideas.

 Anish Mitra and Marcus E. Raichle, “Principles of Cross-Network Communication in Human Resting State fMRI,” Scandinavian Journal of Psychology 59, no. 1 (2018): 83–90, doi:10.1111/sjop.12422.]